 Now that we have Genie+ and the Lightning Lane, there’s still a good chance you can get a lot of rides done during an Easter trip.
 We recommend considering purchasing this at least for one day, as you’ll find that it’s a worthwhile addition to a trip at a peak time of year.
 Plan in advance as much as you can and get to the park when it opens to avoid missing out on the best rides during an Easter trip.
 Just pack your patience on this day as a lot of locals are out with their families, and it will be busier than your average weekend in the park.

 Easter is a lovely time of year to visit the parks, thanks to the great weather and seasonal entertainment.
 By following these tips listed above, you can make the most of the day and enjoy a once-in-a-lifetime celebration with your family.
-Make sure you book your dining and park reservations in advance, and you’ll be all set to enjoy Easter in the parks in 2022.
+Make sure you book your dining and park reservations in advance, and you’ll be all set to enjoy Easter in the parks.